Understanding the Revenue Cycle Management Process: A Comprehensive Guide

 7. Patient Collections

 In the Revenue Cycle Management Process, patient payments now matter more due to high-deductible plans.
-Clear talks and flexible options help collect faster.
+Clear talks and flexible options help collect faster and clarify how to understand revenue cycle management from the patient side.

 Simple bills and online portals raise payment rates and boost patient trust.
 Offering payment plans also eases stress and encourages on-time pay.